Imagine being able to put this final hurdle behind you forever and claim the lifetime privilege of telling people you're an "attorney"...

 Ultimately, it was a failure of myself—my arrogance, underestimation of the bar, and mindless shotgun tactical hell.
-It was caused in part by a failure to focus on the right strategies.
+It was caused by a failure to focus on the right things that moved the needle.

 And then, the first time I took the California bar exam in 2013, I failed spectacularly.
 I underperformed in each section—essays, PTs, and the MBE.

-So how do you start recovering the brilliant confidence you used to have when you were younger, back in the good old days?
+So how do you start recovering the brilliant confidence you used to have back in the good old days?

-Your future self cannot be trusted, and your present self is a poor predictor of the future.
+Your future self can't be trusted, and your present self is a poor predictor of the future.
 But the emotional and mental toll your present self is feeling is real.
-Can you really do this yet another time?

 This is about the future.
 It's not just about passing the bar.
 This is a huge opportunity to make our friends, our parents, our family, and—most of all, your own dreams—proud.